spilliton/randumb/README.md

 randumb is a ruby gem that allows you to easily pull random records from your database of choice

-Requires ActiveRecord >= 3.0.0 and supports SQLite, MySQL and Postgres
+Requires ActiveRecord >= 3.0.0 and supports SQLite, MySQL and Postgres/PostGIS

 ## Install